Ron Middleton (VC): Legacy

 In Gilgandra NSW, the road that leads to the local Aerodrome - Middleton Memorial Drive - is named in his honour.

 In Dubbo NSW, in Victoria Park adjacent to the Cenotaph, there is a bronze bust of him with a plaque with his VC citation.

-The sports centre at Thomas Hassal Anglican College in Sydney is named after him, with photos of him and his VC citation taking pride of place in the sports hall.
+The sports centre at Thomas Hassall Anglican College in Sydney is named after him, with photos of him and his VC citation taking pride of place in the sports hall.